whaagmans/CS-Minor-Portfolio/content/Risk-Analysis.md

 ## Threat Actors

 A threat actor is a person or group that is characterized by malicious or hostile intent using computers, systems or networks.
 These threat actors are classified into one of multiple groups based on motivations and affiliations.
-These groups are listed below with a short explanation.
+These groups are listed below with a short explanation[[1]](#references).

 ### Threat Actor groups